 Note that the only inputs are for images.
 Note that feather does not do any deconvolution but combines presumably deconvolved images after the fact.

-Starting with a cleaned synthesis image and a low resolution image from a single dish telescope, the following examples shows how they can be feathered.
-Note that the single dish image must have a well-defined beam shape and the correct flux units so use task imhead first to set some image header properties that are needed first.
+Starting with a cleaned synthesis image and a low resolution image from a single dish telescope, the following example shows how they can be feathered: